Creation Space

 a committed space to develop your work, supported by peers and leading practitioners who understand the process deeply

 3 intensive workshops.
 A year of personalised mentoring.
-Funding support.
-Access to Space.
-A public sharing in 2026.
+3 Funding Workshops.
+Producing support.
+A public sharing in 2027.

 Creation Space

-Is a brand new artist development programme for theatremakers , dance and movement artists who want to build their own work while learning from leading voices in UK physical theatre and dance.
+Is a pioneering artist development programme for theatremakers , dance and movement artists who want to build their own work while learning from leading voices in UK physical theatre and dance.

 The entire programme is designed so that you’re not just learning - you’re making.